As someone who used to work as a wedding planner, Victoria has seen many weddings. She hopes to help others make wedding planning easier.

 Ideas for Some Truly Unique Wedding Venues

 When booking a traditional wedding venue, many will tell you that they take care of everything for you, but it’s important to know what those “things” are that they take care of.
-Typically, this means that they provide their clients with a room or rooms in which to host their wedding, the tables and chairs, the linens and dishes, probably the catering and the waitstaff.
-However, most of them do not provide anything else; the dress, the photographer, the stationery, the florist, the cake, the videographer, music, officiant, makeup, hair, and transportation.
+Typically, this means that they provide their clients with a room or rooms in which to host their wedding, the tables, and chairs, the linens and dishes, and probably the catering and the waitstaff.
+However, most of them do not provide anything else: the dress, the photographer, the stationery, the florist, the cake, the videographer, music, the officiant, makeup, hair, and transportation.

 Wedding venues also have many restrictions for the events they host.
 The most common restrictions are for the use of open flame candles, sparklers, and tossing anything at the bride and groom at the end of the wedding.
 They are worried about liability issues and cleaning up the mess afterward.

 You’d be surprised at the damage that is done, mostly by guests, when candles and sparklers are present.
 Every wedding I’ve ever planned that included candles also included holes burned in expensive linen napkins and at least one fancy linen tablecloth on fire.
 Wedding guests simply are not as conscientious about others’ belongings.

 Most also have the same restrictions on decorating the facility, music, and scheduling, all for liability and convenience reasons.
 If the music is too loud or goes on too late, there might be complaints.
 They may even have restrictions themselves depending on where they are located.
 If the furniture is moved around or the client decorates the venue, the venue staff has to clean it up afterward.
 Their strict scheduling guidelines are usually based around having to pay staff to be there early or late, or have the same restrictions as for music, for parties going on too late in a certain area.
 Some sites charge up to $500 an hour for extending your schedule earlier or for overstaying.
 It’s important to know these things before choosing a venue.